No fee until we win

 Imagine a situation where a shopper slips and falls on a wet floor in a supermarket.
 In this case, the business owner had a legal obligation to maintain the premises in a certain way and to keep the floor clear of such a hazard.
 If they did not act within a reasonable amount of time (once they’d discovered the issue), they did not exercise a reasonable duty of care and could be liable to pay damages to the shopper.

-Still, the legal system must determine if the plaintiff contributed to the incident in any way, and four basic systems allocate fault in these situations.
+Still, the legal system must determine if the plaintiff contributed to the incident in any way, and in Pennsylvania, the modified comparative fault system is what is used to determine fault in these situations.

 Pennsylvania Comparative Negligence Laws